lockstockandbarrel/earth/docs/lesson3_ucs4.md

    a1='ascii strings' // 'appended together'
    ! the ASCII string can be converted to UCS4 with an assign u2=a1 ! use allocation to convert ASCII to UCS4
-   ! now with a copy of everthing as UCS4 the append will work uline=u1//u2 ! now append together the two strings which are now of the same kind write(stdout,'(a)') uline
+   ! now with a copy of everything as UCS4 the append will work uline=u1//u2 ! now append together the two strings which are now of the same kind write(stdout,'(a)') uline
    !